In general, graduate assistants should be expected to work an average of 20 hours

 Graduate assistant stipends in the summer must meet or exceed the WVU minimum stipend

-of $750 for 20 hours per week.
-Summer stipends also should not greatly exceed
+stipend of 4,500 for the full 12 week period for 20 hours per week.
+Summer stipends

 A graduate assistantship must pay at least the equivalent of one month of the WVU